Own the content, define the rules, maximize engagement

 You don’t want your content blocked by businesses or governments.

-You want to increase user engagement, loyalty and advocacy for your brand.
+You want to increase user engagement, loyalty, and advocacy for your brand.

 Private communities can be categorized as either private branded communities or knowledge management communities.

-Private Branded Communities
+Private Online Communities

 Private Branded Communities transform the conversation within an organization or with its customers from a one-way to a two-way conversation, and then to a multi-dimensional conversation.
 This creates an environment where members can share knowledge, ideas and best practices independent of time zone or geography thereby increasing engagement, advocacy and share of wallet.
 Sample communities include: